mattiaodorisio/balanced-learned-sort/README.md

 # Balanced Learned Sort

-This is the implementation of the Balanced Learned Sort, presented in the paper [Balanced Learned Sort: a new learned model for fast and balanced item bucketing](link).
+This is the implementation of the Balanced Learned Sort, presented in the paper [Fast, Robust, and Learned Distribution-Based Sorting](https://ieeexplore.ieee.org/document/10918649).

 ## Dependencies
 `cmake` to build the project, `python` and `numpy` to download/prepare the real-world datasets to reproduce the experiments.